hashicorp/terraform-provider-aws/.github/MAINTAINING.md

 ##### AWS Go SDK Updates

-Almost exclusively, `github.com/aws/aws-sdk-go` updates are additive in nature and it is generally safe to only scan through them before approving and merging.
-If you have any concerns about any of the service client updates such as suspicous code removals in the update or deprecations introduced, run the acceptance testing for potentially affected resources before merging.
+Almost exclusively, `github.com/aws/aws-sdk-go` updates are additive in nature.
+It is generally safe to only scan through them before approving and merging.
+If you have any concerns about any of the service client updates such as suspicious code removals in the update, or deprecations introduced, run the acceptance testing for potentially affected resources before merging.

 Other important notes: